 In addition, the programme will provide a supportive environment, which fosters academic and personal development and uses appropriate learning resources.
 The programme will enhance the development of your interpersonal skills and uses a variety of appropriate teaching and learning methods, to provide education and training that is relevant, intellectually challenging and enjoyable.

-You will be studying within our School of Health Sciences which has a strong reputation for delivering healthcare courses, ranking 1st in London for Nursing and 2nd in London for Subjects Allied to Medicine (The Times and Sunday Times Good University Guide 2019), and 1st in London for overall student satisfaction for Nursing and Medical Technology (NSS 2018).
+You will be studying within our School of Health Sciences which has a strong reputation for delivering healthcare courses, ranking 1st in London for Medical Technology, including Radiography, 1st in London for student satisfaction in Nursing, and 2nd in the UK for student satisfaction in Aural and Oral Sciences, including Speech and Language Therapy (Complete University Guide 2021).

 Pearson BTEC Level 3 National Extended Diploma: